ImageMagick v6 Examples --

 General Thumbnail Creation

-Lets convert a large sample JPEG image to a GIF thumbnail 90 pixels high, with the width automatically adjusted (within the 250 pixel width limit) preserve the aspect ratio of the image.
+Lets convert a large sample JPEG image to a GIF thumbnail 90 pixels high with the width automatically adjusted (within the 250 pixel width limit) to preserve the aspect ratio of the image.

 [IM Output]

 Note that I used the "-thumbnail" option above.
 This not only resizes the image, but strips any and all profile and comment information that may be present in the original JPEG image.
-Also as it uses the "-sample" resize operator for the inital downsizing of the image, it is reasonably fast, and produces good results for small thumbnails.
+Also as it uses the "-sample" resize operator for the initial downsizing of the image, it is faster, while producing reasonable results for small thumbnails.

-The "-size" value I use is double that of the final thumbnail so that resize will still generate an reasonable result.
+The JPEG size hint I use is at least double that of the final thumbnail so that resize will still generate a reasonable looking result.

-The final option used is a "-auto-orient" operator, the ensures that the image, if from a digital camera, is rotated correctly according to the camera's orientation.
+The "-auto-orient" operator ensures that the image, if from a digital camera, is rotated correctly according to the camera's orientation.
 This is not needed for the 'desktop' image I am using, but I included it in the above for digital camera users.
+Note however that orientation can still go wrong, especially for photos viewing directly down or up, such as when taking photos of documents.

 The result is a thumbnail of a specific height, but variable width.
 I use this thumbnail for my own web pages so that a series of image in a row, will all match up height wise, forming a neat look.

 The 250 pixel width limit in the above is important.
-If left unset, I would give IM complete width freedom (EG: using "-thumbnail x90" ).
-This could result in problems when generating thumbnails of long thin images such as though shown in Web Line Images.
-The result in that case would be very very long, enlargement of the image, instead of the desired small thumbnail.
+If left unset, (EG: using "-thumbnail x90" ) IM would could have problems when generating thumbnails of very long thin images such as those shown in Web Line Images.
+The result in that case would be very very long, enlargement of the image, instead of a small thumbnail.

 The "mogrify" version is the same as the "convert" command (with no initial input images), but will but will generate automatic thumbnails of every JPEG image in the current directory.
 The image argument is quoted so that IM itself will scan the directory, and not the command line shell.
 This prevents 'line limit overflow errors' on directories containing a huge number of images.